-NFL Trade Rumors: Aqib Talib Headed To Rams With 2018 Draft Pick To Broncos, According To ‘NFL Network’
+NFL Trade Rumors: Broncos’ Aqib Talib Headed To Rams For 2018 Draft Pick, According To ‘NFL Network’

 — NFL (@NFL) March 9, 2018

 The team also acquired Sam Shields and Marcus Peters to further upgrade their defense ahead of the upcoming season.
 Talib is a five-time NFL Pro Bowl selection who led all cornerbacks in interceptions last season with 32.
-His new teammate Marcus Peter was a 2016 All-Pro player who has racked up 19 interceptions over the past three seasons.
+His new teammate, Marcus Peters, was a 2016 All-Pro player who has racked up 19 interceptions over the past three seasons.
 In addition, Sam Shields is also a former Pro Bowl selection in 2014 as a member of the Green Bay Packers.

 Rapoport said on Thursday that Talib’s shortlist of teams he would play for consisted of just two teams.

 “For Talib, there were really only two places he wanted to go.
 New England, where of course he had a lot of success with Bill Belichick and the Patriots.
-And Los then Angeles with the Rams, where he would get to play under Wade Phillips, his former defensive coordinator in Denver.”
+And then Los Angeles with the Rams, where he would get to play under Wade Phillips, his former defensive coordinator in Denver.”

 It’s being said that the addition of Talib, Shields, and Peters will help the L.A.
-Rams in terms of their stay atop the NFC West division, especially with the Seattle Seahawks looking to dismantle their once-elite defense.
+Rams to stay atop the NFC West division, especially with the Seattle Seahawks looking to dismantle their once-elite defense.
 With defensive end Michael Bennett having recently been traded to the Eagles, Richard Sherman could very well be on his way out next.
 Among the teams listed in NFL rumors as potential suitors for Sherman are the New England Patriots.

 First @marcuspeters.
 Now @AqibTalib21.